 What do archetypes have to do with a brand?
 Fictional characters known to us from books or movies are created according to broadly understood paradigms that help people understand their actions.
 Brand archetypes work similarly.
 It is nothing more than a way of presenting the brand - its symbolism, values, behavior, messages - as a persona.
 Thanks to this, it is closer to the target audience.
 How do brand archetypes "break into" the minds of recipients with familiar symbols and meanings?
 About it below.

-Think about your favorite characters from books or movies.
-Have you ever noticed that they can be grouped into specific categories of heroes?
-A world-weary detective who drinks his existential problems with cheap liquor.
-Femme fatale, with spectacular ups and downs.
-A naive young man destined to change the world.
-These are archetypes.
+Think about your favourite characters from books or films.
+Have you ever noticed that they can be grouped into certain character categories?
+The world-weary detective drinking away his existential problems with cheap liquor.
+The femme fatale with spectacular ups and downs.
+The naive young man whose destiny is to change the world.
+These are the archetypes.
 Characters defined by general characteristics that explain what they stand for and also show what motivates their actions.
-Importantly, archetypes exist not only in stories and on TV screens.
+Importantly, archetypes do not only exist in stories and on TV screens.
 They can be found everywhere - including the world of brands.

 How to use brand archetypes in marketing?